-With Snapshot Serengeti you get to observe animals in their natural habitat without disturbing them, so you feel like you’re seeing their true behaviours.
+With Snapshot Serengeti everyone can observe animals in their natural habitat, without disturbing them – so you feel like you’re seeing their true behaviours.

 Led by Texas-born lion expert Chris Packer in Tanzania, the project is part of Zooniverse.
 The world’s leading ‘citizen science’ platform brings together people from all walks of life, from all over the world, to answer our biggest global challenges.

 The Serengeti Lion Project was founded by George Schaller in 1966.
 The second longest field study in all of Africa, ranking only behind Jane Goodall’s long-term chimp study, the Serengeti lions are now the best-studied carnivores anywhere in the world.
 The research efforts directly led to the discoveries of why the King of Beasts live in groups and why male lions have manes.
 Snapshot Serengeti is the largest camera-trap study in the world.

 In 2007 a group of astronomers wanted to use the million galaxy Sloan Digital Sky Survey data set to understand galaxy evolution.
 But in order to do that, first they needed to know the galaxy type for each galaxy: was it a spiral, elliptical or merger?
 It would have taken the small research team more than their professional lifetimes combined to classify all the galaxies.
 Instead, they decided to try an experiment: what if they placed the data online and crowdsourced the effort?